LeviScoffie/Learning-REACT-BASICS/README.md

 - The Parent passes down  a callback function  as a prop.

 These funcs help you communicate events and changes to your data, upwards while data contnues to flow downwards.

+### Managing State Roadmap

+- With the state lifted up to the top of the application, we can pass it down to any component.
+In this stage, you will pass state to multiple components, add items to the state and update the state based on the previous state

+- A control component is a componet that renders a form element who's value is controlled by react with state.
+- So an `AddPlayerForm ` component will render a form element with a text field to enter the new players's name and a submit button to submit the form.

+- We'll write event handlers to add the new player to the existing player state using the spread operator.

+- The spread operator allows us to update the state without modifying the existing state.

+- We lifted the score state up to the top of the application.
+Now we can pass that state down to any component.
+We'll build a statistics component that displays the total number of players on the Scoreboard, as well as the total number of points.

+- To let users add players to the Scoreboard!
+First, we'll create an event handler that allows users to submit the form.
+Then we'll write a function that adds the new player to state and displays it in the UI.

+- **Local State** means that it is just state that is needed for the component to do its job,and no other components have access to it.

+- In order to add players to the state, `AddPlayerForm` needs to access to the players state so that it can update it with the new player.
+U can use callback func. to send data to an ancestor from chilsd.
+- the function will be called inside an event handler and it will pass a new player name up to the App Component when the form submits.

+- To prevent an event default behaviour we use its method called `preventDefault`.
+If we don't do this, it will result in the browser posting a request back to the server that will cause application to reload in the browser, which means we will lose all of our application satte in the process.

+- Remember in the `handleSubmit` we are passing info to a function via a prop named addPlayer